solaimanshadin/BTEB-CGPA-Calculator-JavaScript/README.md

 ## Whats Features  are you getting from this CGPA Calculator?

-* It's The most Advance CGPA Calculator for Diplomatic Students under BTEB , Because all of calcution is real time its mean no button click or page reloading will needed to calculate your Final CGPA it will be fully realtime .
+* It's The most Advance CGPA Calculator for Diplomatic Students under BTEB , Because all of calculation is real time its mean no button click or page reloading will needed to calculate your Final CGPA it will be fully realtime .

-* It Will Allow to Calculate your CGPA acourding Two different Regulation (2018, 2010) .
+* It Will Allow to Calculate your CGPA according Two different Regulation (2016, 2010) .

 * It was proper validation so It will only allow Real CGPA from your input .